top of page

 https://www.nature.com/articles/s41416-021-01440-8.pdf

-Giving IORT radiotherapy during lumpectomy for breast cancer patients is of special relevance during the current COVID-19 pandemic caused by the novel coronavirus SARS-CoV-2.
+Giving IORT radiotherapy during lumpectomy for breast cancer patients has been of special relevance during the COVID-19.

 By taking IORT during lumpectomy, subsequent travel for postoperative radiotherapy could be entirely avoided. and the risk of viral exposure greatly reduced.